cdubz/legal-copy-histories/histories/Venmo/User Agreement.md

 ### Last updated

-This user agreement will be effective on November 11, 2020.
+This user agreement will be effective on January 2nd, 2021.

 Welcome to Venmo!